Growth mindset development: the complete guide to changing how you think

 What if your beliefs about intelligence quietly determine every decision you make?

-In 1998, psychologist Carol Dweck ran a deceptively simple study with 128 fifth graders that upended decades of assumptions about praise and motivation [1].
+Growth mindset development starts with a deceptively simple finding.
+In 1998, psychologist Carol Dweck ran a study with 128 fifth graders that upended decades of assumptions about praise and motivation [1].
 Here’s what happened: one group was praised for being smart.
 The other was praised for working hard.
 Then both groups faced a choice – an easy task or a hard one.

 This guide is part of our Growth collection.